 Arthritis is an inflammation of the joints.
 This can cause pain and a limited range of movement.
 Several things can cause arthritis, including the breakdown of cartilage that’s found in joints, autoimmune conditions, or infection.

 Cancer can develop in the tissues of the bone or in the cells produced by bones.
-Cancer that forms in the primary bone tissue is actually quite rare.
-Cancers of the blood cells produced by bone, such as myeloma or lymphoma, are more common.
+Cancer that forms in the primary bone tissue is actually quite

 A spinal curvature is when the spine doesn’t curve in its usual shape.
 Typically, the spine follows gentle forward and backward curves.

 There are three main types of spinal curvature: